avikuloff/upwd/README.md

     -E, --entropy <NUMBER>    Sets the minimum required password entropy (conflicts with --length) -c, --count <NUMBER>      Number of passwords [default: 1]

-If you do not specify any flags [--uppercase, --lowercase, --digits, --symbols, --others], then uppercase, lowercase letters and digits will be used.
+If you do not specify any of the [--uppercase, --lowercase, --digits, --symbols, --others] flags, then uppercase, lowercase letters and digits will be used.
 ```
 ### Edit character sets
-Run program with `--config` flag, this will create a config file at `/path/to/config/dir/upwd/upwd.conf`.
+Run the program with `--config` flag, this will create a config file in `/path/to/config/dir/upwd/upwd.conf`.
-Change the character sets in this file to your liking.
+Open this file in a text editor and change the character sets.

 ## License
 `upwd` is distributed under the terms of both the [MIT license](LICENSE-MIT) and the [Apache License (Version 2.0)](LICENSE-APACHE).